Get Started

 Design Philosophy

-- Error handling is cumbersome.
+- The error handling mechanism is cumbersome.

-Suggestions for Use
+Recommendations for Use

 As an early programming language, it is currently suitable for the following types of developers

-- Developers who are curious about new technologies, willing to try new things, and able to live with the bugs that existed in earlier versions.
+- Technical explorers - people who are willing to try new things, are comfortable with the bugs that existed in earlier versions, and are interested in participating in discussions about language design and improvement.

-Not applicable to the following types of developers
+Not for the following types of developers

-- developers who need a lot of third-party library support
+- Developers who need a lot of third-party library support

 Installation